-When it comes to attracting candidates, the benefits of offering hybrid working are something you should consider.
-As we all return to spending more time in the office, is it necessary to have your team on site for 5 days?
+When it comes to attracting candidates, the benefits of offering hybrid working are something you should still consider.
+As yourself, is it necessary to have your team on site for 5 days?
 We appreciate that some roles in IT are hard to perform remotely.
 However, it still seems that most candidates are looking for flexibility and some form of hybrid working.

-We’ve all been experiencing the benefits of working from home recently.
+We’ve all been experienced the benefits of working from home.
 Saving money and time on commuting, having a better work / life balance.
 There are many great things about being able to work flexibly.
 But what about the benefits to you, the employer?
 What have you got to gain from offering hybrid working?
 Our expert recruiters share their insight.

 Larger pool of candidates